qcz/vscode-text-power-tools/README.md

 * **Insert line numbers:** Inserts line numbers to the start of each line in every selection.
 Line numbers can be real line numbers in the file or can start with 1.
 * **Insert full file path, directory path and file name of the opened file**.
 * **Insert Unix timestamp**
+* **Generate fake/random data**:
+    * _Random hex/decimal character sequences_
+    * _Fake first names, last names and full names_ in the following languages: English, German, Hungarian.
-* **Generate GUIDs**: Inserts GUIDs (globally unique identifiers or universally unique identifier) to the text in the selected format.
-Mutiple GUIDs can be inserted at once.
+    * _GUIDs/UUIDs_ (globally unique identifiers or universally unique identifiers).
 To insert GUIDs with uppercase hex characters, set the value of the `textPowerTools.insertUppercaseGuids` setting to `true`.
 The default GUID style can be set using the `textPowerTools.defaultGuidType` setting.
+    * _Lorem ipsum sentences_
+    * _Lorem ipsum paragraphs_
 * **Change case of text (camelCase, PascalCase, snake_case, CONSTANT_CASE, dash-case, dot.case) and swap casing**.

   Note: *Title Case*, *UPPER CASE* and *lower case* is not implemented in this extension as it is available in VS Code by default via the *Transform to Title Case*, Transform to Uppercase* and *Transform to Lower Case* commands respecively.